Biscuits and Venison Gravy Recipes

-Our family looks forward to breakfast on weekends, and nothing ties us over longer than these homemade biscuits and venison gravy!
-We can eat these around 10:00 am and be full until supper at 5:00 pm.
-(Perfect for those long days of working on the farm!)
+Fawn over these homemade sour-doe biscuits and venison gravy!
+This breakfast is so hearty, we can eat at 10:00 am and be full until supper.
+(Perfect for those long days of working on the farm, or deer hunting!)
 Deer sausage is nothing more than ground venison and seasoning (we have the locker add 30% ground beef to our ground deer meat, so that it doesn’t dry out too much).
 If you are a deer hunter, this tried and true recipe is the best way to utilize the deer harvest (or elk).

 It is easy to make your own venison breakfast sausage, simply add the seasoning to the ground game meat while it is cooking.
 With this simple recipe, there is no need to pay the locker extra to add a few herbs to the meat mixture for great sausage.